My TTL CPU

 When programming the assembler, I made an interesting discovery.
 There is an instruction named AND.
 The only thing it does in case of this processor is ANDing the contents of ALU register A and ALU register B. This is taken care of by the two 181 ICs.
 But once the actual function has been performed, what should I do with the result?
 There is a chance that I'm only interested in a side product like the Zero Flag and not in the actual result.
 In other words, do I want to store the result into the ALU output register or not?
 The interesting point: except for one single bit the code for these two instructions is the same.
 So it seems that I even got more opcodes than I had in my mind.
 The only problem is giving them a nice and understandable name.
 My idea: add an "R" for "Register" at the end of the opcode where the result should be stored.
 For example, ANDR in case of AND.

-This discovery lead to the thought that, instead of looking for what I want, I systematically have to search for the possible opcodes.
+This discovery lead to the thought that, instead of looking for what I want, I systematically have to search for the possible opcodes that, more or less already existed.
 I already can tell you on forehand that that lead to some surprising finds.

 ADD - add buffer B to buffer A